Hidden danger of toxic gasses

 - Follow safe bin-entry procedures, such as using a grain bin-entry permit, de-energizing and locking out equipment and testing bin atmosphere.

-- Restrict bin-entry to proper trained entrants — 18 years of age or older.
+- Restrict bin-entry to properly trained entrants — 18 years of age or older.

 - Encourage young workers to Stand T.A.L.L.